 6. Pinterest video marketing campaigns

 Pinterest and video can make a rather good integrated marketing campaign.
 Did you happen to see the campaign for safer driving from insurance firm, Confused.com?
-They posted a video about the dangers of driving in high heels, and then asked users to pin pictures of the most elaborate shoes that they wore driving.
+They created a campaign about the dangers of driving in high heels, and then asked users to pin pictures of the most elaborate shoes that they wore driving.
 What an engaging, but simple to execute, way to get the message across.

 7. An enticing video thumbnail image